thoughtbot/ruby-science/book/principles/dependency_inversion_principle.md

 \clearpage

-We can make changes like this easier in the future by inverting control:
+We can make future changes like this easier by inverting control:

 ` app/models/survey.rb@256a9c92:10,14

 ` app/controllers/summaries_controller.rb@256a9c92:2,15

 Now the `Survey#summaries_using` method is completely ignorant of answer hiding;
-it simply accepts a `summarizer`, and the client (`SummariesController`) injects a decorated dependency.
+it simply accepts a `summarizer` and the client (`SummariesController`) injects a decorated dependency.
 This means that adding similar changes won't require changing the `Summary` class at all.